sokb/image_segmentation_node/README.md

 ## Instructions
 To run the demo, follow these steps:
+1. First of all, you need to download and install Git LFS on your system in order to download the rosbags for the demo.
+You can follow the instructions here: https://github.com/git-lfs/git-lfs
 1. Create a ROS workspace (let's assume it's named *catkin_ws*) and open a terminal inside the *src* directory of the workspace.
 2. Clone all necessary packages from GitHub using the following commands:\
 `git clone https://github.com/roboskel/pointcloud_msgs.git`\